LazarinaBatcheva/Rock_Paper_Scissors_by_Lazarina_Batcheva/README.md

 ![rock-paper-scissors1](https://github.com/LazarinaBatcheva/Rock_Paper_Scissors_by_Lazarina_Batcheva/assets/134694151/7bd17b0a-ade5-4e2f-ad1e-5205bd544222)

-Rock Paper Scissors is a simple two-player game, where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper", or "scissors".
+"Rock Paper Scissors" is a simple two-player game, where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper", or "scissors".
 The rules are as follows:

   • Rock beats scissors (the scissors get broken by the rock)